A confidential space to explore thoughts, feelings,

 and the challenges in your life

 My name is Judith, and I offer psychotherapeutic counselling in the city of Bath.
 I’m an integrative psychotherapeutic counsellor and supervisor in private practice.
-I’m a registered member of the British Association of Counsellors and Psychotherapists (BACP); and a CPCAB-registered counselling trainer at Sweet Track Counselling Centre in Glastonbury.
+I’m an Accredited Registrant with the National Counselling and Psychotherapy Society (NCPS); and a CPCAB-registered counselling trainer at Sweet Track Counselling Centre in Glastonbury.

 I trained in Transactional Analysis and Bioenergetics in the 1980's in Switzerland, completed further training in Integrative Psychotherapeutic Counselling in Britain, and in Trauma Treatment (Eye Movement Integration; EMI) in Zurich and Bath.